manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 For individual employees this can be:

 - Lack of industry experience for a new grad hire.
 - Lack of know-how in a certain tech stack.
-Maybe an employee has worked with on-premises software before and has not has exposure to cloud and distributed systems.
+Maybe an employee has worked with on-premises software before and has not had exposure to cloud and distributed systems.

 Subsequently, the EM should identify means to address these gaps, for both teams and individual employees.